Image

 Michael Parkins, MD, MSc, FRCPC

-My scope of clinical practice includes; cystic fibrosis, infections in the immune compromised host and general infectious disease including HIV.
-My research lab focuses predominately on the pathogenesis of cystic fibrosis and other suppurative lung diseases.
+My scope of clinical practice includes; cystic fibrosis, infections in the immune compromised host and general infectious diseases.
+My research historically focused on the pathogenesis of cystic fibrosis and other suppurative lung diseases.
+More recently, we have focused heavily on wastewater-based surveillance - leveraging our Pan Alberta Network (spanning municipalities, and parts thereof, and high-risk facilities such as hospitals and shelters) across the Province for a wide variety of target analyses including respiratory and gastrointestinal viruses, emerging and endemic pathogens and antimicrobial resistance genes.
 In addition to the research themes from my laboratory I supervise many medical trainees on independent clinically relevant research projects.
+Our program is supported by research funding from CIHR, NSERC, CFI, PHAC, Genome Canada, Genome Alberta, NIH.

 Contact information: